Earth Crisis

-Earth Crisis is an American hardcore punk band from Syracuse, New York, active from 1989 until 2001, reuniting in 2007.
-Since 1993 the band's longest serving members are vocalist Karl Buechner, lead guitarist Scott Crouse, bassist Ian Edwards and drummer Dennis Merrick.
+Earth Crisis is an American metallic hardcore band from Syracuse, New York, active from 1989 until 2001, reuniting in 2007.
+Since 1993, the band's longest-tenured members include vocalist Karl Buechner, lead guitarist Scott Crouse, bassist Ian Edwards, and drummer Dennis Merrick.
 Their third and current rhythm guitarist Erick Edwards joined the band in 1998.

-The band has released eight studio albums, three compilations, two live albums and six music videos.
+The band has released eight full-length studio albums and four studio EPs, among other releases.
 The band is known for supporting animal rights, promoting a straight edge and vegan lifestyle, and addressing further social and political issues.
 Earth Crisis is considered a crucial developer and influence for both the metalcore genre and vegan straight edge movement.
+Tom Connick of NME conferred the title of "the ultimate in vegan-straight edge hardcore" on Earth Crisis.